Chinese guardian lions: History

-The Buddhist version of the Lion was originally introduced to Han China as the protector of dharma and these lions have been found in religious art as early as 208 BC.
-Gradually they were incorporated as guardians of the Chinese Imperial dharma.
-Lions seemed appropriately regal beasts to guard the emperor's gates and have been used as such since.
 There are various styles of guardian lions reflecting influences from different time periods, imperial dynasties, and regions of China.
 These styles vary in their artistic detail and adornment as well as in the depiction of the lions from fierce to serene.

 Although the form of the Chinese guardian lion was quite varied during its early history in China, the appearance, pose, and accessories of the lions eventually became standardized and formalized during the Ming and Qing dynasties into more or less its present form.